Are you curious to know more about the types of hawks in Ohio?

 9. Cooper’s Hawk

-Speaking of the types of hawks in Ohio, the Cooper’s Hawk (Accipiter cooperii) is a medium-sized North American hawk species.
-It is found throughout North and Central America and the Caribbean islands.
-This powerful hunter has a fierce reputation among its prey – birds smaller than itself – and therefore is respected and feared by them.
+Speaking of the types of hawks in Ohio, the Cooper’s Hawk (Accipiter cooperii) is a medium-sized North American hawk species found throughout North and Central America and the Caribbean islands.
+This powerful hunter has a fierce reputation among its prey—birds smaller than itself—and is therefore respected and feared by them.Â

 Cooper’s Hawk can be identified by its hooked beak, long pointed wings that help it maneuver gracefully through its territory, and sharp eyesight to locate prey from afar.
 This raptor can grow up to 20 inches with a wing span of 40 inches and has heavily barred brown feathers that easily conceal it when gliding through the skies.

 These hawks are incredibly clever predators; they have an aptitude for tracking their prey by quick changes in direction.
 This allows these types of hawks in Ohio to snatch up birds before they know what happened swiftly!
-They also enjoy a varied diet, including small mammals like rodents, squirrels, rabbits, snakes and lizards.
+They also enjoy a varied diet, including small mammals like rodents, squirrels, rabbits, snakes, and lizards.Â

 10. Sharp-Shinned Hawk

-Of the several types of hawks in Ohio, the Sharp-shinned Hawk is a small hawk that resides in North America.
+Of the several types of hawks in Ohio, the Sharp-shinned Hawk is a small North American hawk.
 It has a white breast, dark-streaked upper parts, and short, broad wings with rounded tips.
-It usually has reddish-orange legs and feet, rosy facial skin with yellow markings near the eyes, and an orange beak.
+It usually has reddish-orange legs and feet, rosy facial skin with yellow markings near the eyes, and an orange beak.Â

 This species of hawk feeds mainly on smaller birds such as sparrows, robins, finches, or jays by stealthily approaching them from nearby hiding spots or preying upon them from a distance when they are not paying attention.
 They may also take small mammals such as mice or voles if an opportunity presents itself.
-The Sharp-shinned Hawk can usually be seen perched atop trees in wooded areas, where it waits for its prey to pass by before swooping down to catch it suddenly.
+The Sharp-shinned Hawk can usually be seen perched atop trees in wooded areas, waiting for its prey to pass by before swooping to catch it suddenly.Â

 The Sharp-shinned Hawk’s nesting habits are quite interesting: they will only use old nests made by other species of birds as their own instead of building their nests in trees very high off the ground.
 Because they have adapted to live amongst human populations rather than deep in forests far away from people, they are much more notorious for attacking pets and poultry that wander into their area than most other birds of prey.

-So extra caution should be taken to keep pets safely confined when these hawks are spotted nearby.
+So, extra caution should be taken to keep pets safely confined when these hawks are spotted nearby.

 They are the types of hawks in Ohio that tend to be fairly vocal during nesting season but will remain quiet at all other times of the year.